arnhrwd/dragon/README.md

 ### File based custom embedding algorithm

-After enabling as mentioned above, `dragon.topology.FileBasedCustomEmbedding` requires an external YAML configuration file that maps a task into one or more host nodes in a valid YAML file with the following format:
+After enabling as mentioned above, `dragon.topology.FileBasedCustomEmbedding` requires an external YAML configuration file that maps a task into one or more hosts in a valid YAML file with the following format:

     "spout name or bolt name": ["node 1 host name:node 1 port", "node 2 host name:node 2 port",...]
 For example: